inducer/pyopencl/doc/source/reference.rst

 .. data:: VERSION

-    Gives the numeric version of PyCUDA as a variable-length tuple of integers.
+    Gives the numeric version of PyOpenCL as a variable-length tuple of integers.
 Enables easy version checks such as *VERSION >= (0, 93)*.